kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 ## Installation of modules
 Duration: 00:05:00

 There are two options of how to install modules in an environment: with `conda` or `pip`.
-Note however, that ideally you should always use one of the two methods in one environment.
+Note however, that ideally you should always only use one of the two methods in one environment.

 ### Conda-forge